dmitriy-kiriyenko/cerbero/README.md

 # Cerbero

-Uniqueness validation do not guarantee uniqueness.
+Uniqueness validation does not guarantee uniqueness.
 Only the database constraints do this.
 But there is a flaw - when database constraints fail, an exception is thrown, and even when we catch it, the validation error is not set.